kvr6/TransformerLearningProject/README.md

       - **Semantic Similarity**: Similarity between two embeddings could be computed via metrics like cosine similarity, Euclidean distance, or other distance metrics.
 Cosine similarity is particularly popular because it measures the cosine of the angle between the two vectors, effectively normalizing the magnitude and focusing purely on the direction.
-      - **Practical Application in the context of Recommendation systems**
+      - **Practical Application in the context of recommendation systems**:

+        For a given product - <br>
         a.
-For a given product, compute the cosine similarity between its embedding and the embeddings of all other products in the dataset.
+Compute the cosine similarity between its embedding and the embeddings of all other products in the dataset. <br>
         b.
-Order these products based on their similarity scores.
+Order these products based on their similarity scores. <br>
         c.
 Suggest the top N products with the highest similarity scores to the user.

  ### Potential enhancements and next steps ###